SVB Collapse: The Two Words That Can Cause Chaos and Bankruptcies - NewsBreak

 A spokesman for the FDIC on March 11 told TheStreet, “It’s a partial payment of their uninsured deposits.”

-He declined to comment further on the process of how the FDIC decides whether an account holder receives 75% or even 25% of the value of their deposits.
+He declined to comment further on the process of how the FDIC decides whether an account holder receives 75% or even only 25% of the value of their cash.

-SVB collapsed after the bank attempted to raise additional capital to shore up its liquidity.
-When it failed to raise $2.25 billion after losing $1.8 billion in losses from the sale of long-dated U.S. government bonds, shares of its parent, SVB Financial Group, fell by over 60%.
+SVB collapsed after the bank attempted to raise additional capital to shore up its liquidity .
+When it failed to raise $2.25 billion after losing $1.8 billion in losses from the sale of long-dated U.S. government bonds, shares of its parent company, SVB Financial Group, fell by over 60%.

 Some customers managed to transfer their money out of SVB and into another bank on March 9, but tens of thousands of other people were not so fortunate.

 Joseph Taggart, president of LandVest, a Boston-based real estate and forestry management company, told TheStreet he was able to transfer some of the company's cash from SVB to one of its existing bank accounts on March 9.
-But the company did not transfer all its cash to another bank because it was planning to do payroll on March 10.
+But the company did not transfer all of its cash to another bank because they were planning to do payroll on March 10.

 "There were a lot of accounts that we had to leave active because we are transacting business all the time for vendors or payroll," he said.
 "We had to sit and cross our fingers and see if that transaction would go through."